McKenzie Wark

 McKenzie Wark (born 1961) is an Australian-born writer and scholar.
 Wark is known for her writings on media theory, critical theory, new media, and the Situationist International.
 Her best known works are A Hacker Manifesto and Gamer Theory.
-She is Professor of Media and Cultural Studies at The New School in New York City.
+She is a professor of Media and Cultural Studies at The New School.

 Life

-Wark was born in Newcastle, Australia in 1961 and grew up with her older brother Robert and sister Susan.
-When McKenzie was 6 years old, her mother died.
-Brother Robert McKenzie Wark remembers reading to McKenzie as a young child and the three children were brought up by their architect father Ross Kenneth Wark.
-McKenzie received a bachelor's degree from Macquarie University, a Master's from the University of Technology, Sydney and received a PhD in communications from Murdoch University.
-Wark was married to Christen Clifford, however they announced their separation in summer of 2021.
+Wark was born in Newcastle, Australia in 1961.
+After her mother died in 1967, her father, architect Ross Kenneth Wark, raised her and her two older siblings.
+McKenzie received a bachelor's degree from Macquarie University in 1985, a Master's from the University of Technology, Sydney in 1990 and received a PhD in communications from Murdoch University in 1998.

+In 1995, Wark had an affair with novelist Kathy Acker.
+Their email correspondence was published in the book I'm very into you (2007).
+In 1997, Wark met artist Christen Clifford in Williamsburg, New York.
+They married in 2000 and have two children together.

 Wark is a trans woman.

-Works
+In 2017, Wark started her gender transition, and began taking hormones in 2018.
+Anticipating that hormone therapy might affect her ability to write, she took leave from the New School and completed the books Reverse Cowgirl, Philosophy for Spiders, Capital is Dead and Sensoria.

+Between 2018 and 2022, Wark primarily wrote articles and commissioned pieces, and became involved with queer and trans rave scenes in Brooklyn.
+In 2023, she published her first book since her leave of absence, Raving, a first-person account of raving.